Digital Literacy

 The Implosion of Meaning

-Political Control in the Era of Simulation
+Political Control in the Age of Simulation

 Critique and Relevance: Limits of Baudrillard's Diagnosis